robOcity/ai-course/week-1-introducing-ai.md

         1. about_statements.py

-    1. Use the run script to show which of the koans you have working.
-Take a screen shot of your the results and submit it to dropbox by midnight Sunday.
+    1. Use the `run.sh` on OS X or Linux and `run.bat` on Windows to run the koans.
+Take a screen shot of your the results to show which one you have working.
+Post questions to the discussion formum for this assignment, so that everyone can benefit.
+Submit your screenshot to dropbox by midnight Sunday.